 Our Dream catchers are individually handcrafted in the Fraser Valley in beautiful British Columbia.

 This 0.75" dream catcher pendant is decorated with metal feathers and amethyst.
+We also carry matching earrings.

 $18.99